 Noel Gallagher picks his 5 favourite David Bowie songs of all time

 The 2016 interview was conducted just a few weeks after Bowie’s death on January 10th of that year and incorporates the raw emotion of losing one of Britain’s leading lights of music.
-“My wife burst into the bedroom crying, and I thought one of the children had died,” he tells RS.
+It was a loss that reverberated around the entire country, “My wife burst into the bedroom crying, and I thought one of the children had died,” he tells RS.
 “She said, ‘David Bowie’s dead.’
 I was like, ‘Fuckin’ hell.'”

-Gallagher continued to share the massive inspiration Bowie had on both him and the rest of the rock world.
+Gallagher continued to share the massive inspiration Bowie had on both him and the rest of the rock world with his pioneering techniques and costuming.
 “He was quite fearless, which is one of the things that I will remember him for – taking his art, always moving it forward,” he says.